incpac/incpac.github.io/_posts/2023-04-16-processing-video-with-mediaconvert-and-lambda.md

 that would run into the same compute limitations we had with the physical hardware.

 Now don't get me wrong, this wasn't easy.
 First thing was to get the processing into Lambda.
 Of course the whole thing was way too large.
 Tensorflow itself wouldn't fit in Lambda at the time.
-Even once if got that sorted, the issue relevraent to this post was how to split the video into frames.
+Even once we got that sorted, the issue relevant to this post was how to split the video into frames.

 Splitting a video into frames isn't actually too hard.
 You could do this in Python with OpenCV, or from the CLI with FFMPEG.
-Our real problem was getting enough ephemeral storage in Lambda to stash not only the source video, but each of the 65k frames that make it up, and getting it all done in the before the timeout.
+Our real problem was getting enough ephemeral storage in Lambda to stash not only the source video, but also each of the 65k frames that make it up, and getting it all done in the before the timeout.

 With the 500MB of disk Lambda gave us at the time we could either stash the video or the frames but not both.
 Sweet as, what if we skip splitting the video and do it straight in the frame processing.
 OK, so you want to pull the video from S3 65k times